Puyi: Continued imprisonment

-In 1950, the Soviets loaded Puyi and the rest of the Manchukuo and Japanese prisoners onto a train that took them to China with Puyi convinced he would be executed when he arrived.
-Puyi was surprised at the kindness of his Chinese guards, who told him this was the beginning of a new life for him.
-In an attempt to ingratiate himself, Puyi for the first time in his life addressed commoners with the formal word for "you" instead of the informal word for "you".
+In 1950, the Soviets loaded Puyi and the rest of the Manchukuo and Japanese prisoners onto a train that took them to China with Puyi convinced that he would be executed when he arrived.
+Puyi was surprised by the kindness of his Chinese guards, who told him that his arrival in China was the beginning of a new life for him.
+In an attempt to ingratiate himself with the guards and for the first time in his life, Puyi addressed commoners with the formal word for "you" instead of the informal word for "you".

-Except for a period during the Korean War, when he was moved to Harbin, Puyi spent ten years in the Fushun War Criminals Prison in Liaoning until he was declared reformed.
+Except for a period of time during the Korean War, when he was moved to Harbin, Puyi spent nine years in the Fushun War Criminals Prison in Liaoning until he was declared reformed.
 The prisoners at Fushun were senior Japanese, Manchukuo and Kuomintang officials and officers.
-Puyi was the weakest and most hapless of the prisoners, and was often bullied by the others, who liked to humiliate the emperor; he might not have survived his imprisonment had the warden Jin Yuan not gone out of his way to protect him.
-Puyi had never brushed his teeth or tied his own shoelaces once in his life and had to do these basic tasks in prison, subjecting him to the ridicule of other prisoners.
-In 1951, Puyi learned for the first time that Wanrong had died in 1946.
+Puyi was the weakest and the most hapless of the prisoners, and he was frequently bullied by the others, who liked to humiliate the former emperor; he might not have survived his imprisonment if the warden Jin Yuan had not gone out of his way to protect him.
+Before his imprisonment, Puyi had never brushed his teeth nor had he ever tied his own shoelaces, basic tasks which he had to perform in prison, subjecting him to the ridicule of other prisoners.
+In 1951 and for the first time, Puyi learned that Wanrong had died in 1946.